sinseman44/clivet-BMS-integration/README.md

 if the outdoor temperature returns to the operating range of the heat pump, the electrical resistance deactivates and the heat pump is automatically reactivated.

 ![Water_heater_entity](png/Water_Heater_entity.png)

-the current temperature is the result of 2 temperature sensors present in the tank (Water temperature in lower position and Water temperature in upper position).
-This value can be calculated in 3 different ways :
-- The maximum between the 2 temperature sensors (default use by the unit display)
-- The minimum between the 2 temperature sensors
-- The average between the 2 temperature sensors

 ### Vacation Mode
 When the "VACATION" button is pressed (mode AWAY), the appliance maintains the water at 15°C during the specified period of absence.
 This saves energy.